IBM/event-automation/_connectors/kc-sink-datadog/index.md

 categories:
   - AI & Analytics
 ---
-Datadog Logs sink connector sends records from Kafka topics as logs to the Datadog Logs Intake API.
+The Datadog Logs sink connector sends records from Kafka topics as logs to the Datadog Logs Intake API.